 Much like rice pudding, this dish is made with angel hair pasta.
 It is a traditional Christmas dish in northern Portugal.
 It is easily found year-round.
 If you enjoy lemon and cinnamon, this dish is for you!

 The Portuguese love dried and salted cod whether in croquettes, or cooked with rice, potatoes, tomatoes or peppers.
 You should try them all.
 Fresh cod is called bacalhau fresco.

 Pasteis de Nata

 For those that have a sweet tooth, these are Portuguese Custard Tarts.
-While at the Bolhão Market, listen for the bell ringing in your ear.
-Small custard-filled Puff pastries, made according to a 500 and up to year-old recipe, are put out for sale warm and delicious at bakery Manteigaria.
+While at the Bolhao Market, listen for the bell ringing in your ear.
+Small custard-filled Puff pastries, made according to a five hundred year-old recipe, are put out for sale warm and delicious at bakery Manteigaria.
 This tradition goes back to when Portugal’s covenants and monasteries went through a ridiculous amount of egg whites to keep clothes starched.
-They needed an outlet for all of the leftover yokes and many delicious cakes and pastries were born.
+They needed an outlet for all the leftover yokes and many delicious cakes and pastries were born.

 Click the link below for a recipe

 #porto #portugal #follow #europe #rivercruise

 By clicking subscribe, you agree to share your email address with the site owner and Mailchimp to receive marketing, updates, and other emails from the site owner.
 Use the unsubscribe link in those emails to opt-out at any time.